England keep Pakistan T20 World Cup hopes alive by beating New Zealand

 Over to Ahmed, who picked up the wicket of Rachin Ravindra with his first ball in World Cup cricket.
 Glenn Phillips topped up the total with 39 off 28 before he became Jacks’ second wicket, while Rashid and Ahmed also went on to claim two scalps.

+“We have seen what Rehan can do in the nets, and he has gone out there and taken the game away from them,” England captain Brooks said.

+“We said from the start of the competition that we will select players based on conditions, and we felt today was the day to bring Rehan in – he did an amazing job.”

 South Africa has already qualified from Group 1.
 The second spot will be decided by the result of the match between India and the West Indies on Sunday.
+England will face the winner of that game in the semifinals.

+“We’ve already played against West Indies … both teams are very strong and powerful,” Brooks added.

+“We still haven’t played the perfect game, nor had the starts we would like with the bat and ball, but we have got over the line in some very tight games and in World Cups that can help you.”